ryray557826-web/CAR-RENTAL-SERVICES-XAMPP-MYSQL-/README.md

 CREATE DATABASE IF NOT EXISTS car_rental;
 USE car_rental;

--- 2. Create the tables
+-- 2. Create the tables:

 -- Users Table
 CREATE TABLE IF NOT EXISTS users (